Brunoo16/ut-gaster-fight/README.md

 * Toby Fox for Undertale.</br>
 * Haley Wakamatsu for Determination Mono font.</br>
 * hotspicytaco for testing.</br>
-* And especially you for checking out this badly done fan-game.
+* And especially you for checking out this fan-game.